ToryLawson/SubRipConverter/README.md

 ## Tested Udacity courses

-This has been tested on and is known to work for these courses:
+This has been tested on / is known to work for these courses:

 * CS6250 (CN, Computer Networking)
 * CS7646 (ML4T, Machine Learning for Trading)